jblejder/FragmentNavigation/README.md

 ## Usage in shorten

-Library provides 2 main classes `BranchFragment` that is kind of root fragment which pourpose is to store other nested fragments and `BranchFragment` that should contain your logic and have some build in function to help using this library.
+Library provides 2 main classes `BranchFragment` that is kind of root fragment which pourpose is to store other nested fragments and `LeafFragment` that should contain your logic and have some build in function to help using this library.

 ## Example